 While there is a scar around the belly button, like a full tummy tuck, the belly button is put back in the same place (same hole).
 In these patients, an umbilical float would bring the belly button down too low.

 Most people have never heard of a Fleur de Lis tummy tuck.
-It is mainly used for patients with massive weight loss.
+It is mainly used for patients who have experienced massive weight loss.

 A standard tummy tuck pulls out extra skin from top to bottom, which is enough for most post-pregnancy patients.

 However, massive weight loss patients are not just loose up and down (vertical laxity), they are loose side to side (horizontal laxity).
 A Fleur de Lis tummy tuck pulls top to bottom and side to side.
 The downside is that it leaves a verticle scar in the middle of the abdomen.
 Some patients would rather not have this scar.

 Some patients have laxity that extends toward the backside or, in some cases, all around the trunk.
 Some surgeons call extending toward the backside an extended tummy tuck.